proc_get_status

 stopped bool true if the child process has been stopped by a signal.
 Always set to false on Windows.

 exitcode int The exit code returned by the process (which is only meaningful if running is false).
-Only first call of this function return real value, next calls return -1.
+Prior to PHP 8.3.0, only the first call of this function returned the real value, the following calls returned -1.

 termsig int The number of the signal that caused the child process to terminate its execution (only meaningful if signaled is true).